viepont/structural-transformation-of-southeast-asian-economies/README.md

 # Structural Transformation of Southeast Asian Economies

 ## Overview
-This research project investigates whether the middle income trap represents a structural bottleneck for economic growth in ASEAN economies.
+This project investigates whether the middle income trap represents a structural bottleneck for economic growth in ASEAN economies.
 Our analysis includes indicators concerning various economic, environmental, social, and governance factors that may constrain countries' transition from middle to high-income status.

 ## How to Use
 This repository is an R project managed with `renv` for a reproducible environment.